Scuba Gear

 Scratch one pair of fins.

-So I started to look around for a new pair of fins.
+So I quickly started to look around for a new pair of fins.
 I tried a

 pair of Oceanic Vortex V12 fins, but something just didn't